jaystack/e2e_box/README.md

 Using the lowest level driver (okay, almost) provides a better understanding of the overall test system - and is `one less api and documentation` to know about.

 #### gherkin style tests with Cucumber.js
-It could be really anything, like mocha.
+It could be really anything, like mocha - in our original case tests were created `by the bussiness` and they already love the gherkin syntax.
 Done in BDD tyle or not - the gherkin syntax, and keeping test specificaions separate from implementation code has some nice benefits.
 Non developers being able to participate in their creation, and data driven tests are just two it.

 ## The big picture